 Kingsway Christian High School was established in 2008 and is licensed and registered through the Ministry of Education in Uganda.
 The school has historically operated independently and sustainably, by enrolling paying students whose school fees allow impoverished youth to attend for free.

-In addition, the Ugandan government is insisting that the school complete a dormitory for girls.
-Despite their best intentions, Kingsway is now in great need of support.
+Despite this encouraging headway, Kingsway is still in great need of support.
 Its current needs are listed below.

 Why is building the dormitory so critical?
 One reason is that it is unsafe for girls to walk from home to school each day.
 Young women and girls are increasingly preyed upon by boda boda (motorcycle taxi) riders and other young men who solicit sex or even rape them.

 Milly explains the need in the video below: